tomasjames/Global-Map/README.md

 usable throughout.
 ActiveX controls run through Internet Explorer and these systems will initially block the JavaScript content.

+LeafletJS also has one major advantage over Mapbox.js: it is mobile enabled.
+Whilst http://www.cardiff.ac.uk does not have a mobile optimised site at the moment, the LeafletJS map will still work when the mobile optimised web pages are rolled out.
+Some elements of the map - the hover functions in particular - may not work well on mobile devices.
+If this is the case further investigation will be required to find an alternative method of disseminating the information.

 ## Data

 Data was collected using a survey that was sent electronically to all academics (excluding post doctoral researchers